pourmand1376/hugopapermod_english/content/posts/2024/Install-GPU-Driver-Ubuntu/index.md

 Note that `-m=kernel-open` is important.
 Otherwise, it wouldn't work.

 Reboot the server afterwards and you are good to go.

-> To utilize GPU resources for your virtual machines on ESXi, GPU passthrough needs to be properly configured by the ESXi administrator.
-This allows the virtual machine to gain exclusive access to one or more physical GPUs attached to the ESXi host system.
-Once GPU passthrough is enabled, the `nvidia-smi` command and other GPU tools will function properly from inside the virtual machine.
 ## Debugging
 Debugging NVIDIA installation is a hard task.
 Here's how to make it easier.